Reference: Loopy’s Model of a Kernel

 If an integer N is given, the array would be declared with __attribute__((aligned(N))) in code generation for loopy.CFamilyTarget.

-New in version 2018.1.
+Added in version 2018.1.

 A (possibly empty) frozenset of instances of pytools.tag.Tag intended for consumption by an application.

-New in version 2020.2.2.
+Added in version 2020.2.2.

-__init__(name, dtype=None, shape=None, dim_tags=None, offset=0, dim_names=None, strides=None, order=None, for_atomic=False, alignment=None, tags=None, **kwargs)[source]#
+__init__(name, dtype=None, shape=None, dim_tags=None, offset=0, dim_names=None, strides=None, order=None, for_atomic=False, alignment=None, tags=None, **kwargs)[source]

 All of the following (except name) are optional.
 Specify either strides or shape.